March 6, 2017 Augmented Reality: Marketing to Millennials

 Millennials are one of the largest demographic segments of our planet.
 In the US alone, they account for almost 80 million citizens and they spend an average of $600 billion per year.
 They are the first truly digital generation and differ greatly from the average consumer.

 They respond differently to marketing and mistrust traditional advertising.
-Companies must, therefore, address this change in values and shopping habits if they want to reach out to these young, digitally native consumers.
+Therefore, companies must address this change in values and shopping habits.
+This is how they can reach out to these young, digitally native consumers.

 How are changing values reflected in their shopping habits?
 Let’s consider some characteristics:

 Millennials form the biggest segment of smartphone owners.
 84% of them own one and it is their primary means to connect to the internet.
 28% of US millennials would rather shop on their phone than on a computer.

 Friends over brands, user-generated content over corporate content

 Millennials trust customer content over any other kind.
 According to a survey, 51% of Americans trust user-generated content (UGC) over other types of information when searching for a product.
 In fact, 84% report that having UGC on a company website does have influence on their purchases.

 A recent study revealed that price is one of the most important factors for Millennials, over quality, brand, store and availability.
 95% of respondents said that their sensitivity to price is actually increasing year by year.

 How can Image Recognition and Augmented Reality help?

 Marketing to millennials is all about creating immersive and engaging experiences that can be shared with others.
 In fact, the number of Augmented Reality users, for example, is forecasted to grow by 35% in the next five years.